brujoand/blog.brujordet.no/content/post/devops/I_cant_believe_its_not_dns.md

 which I was using to test prefers UDP.
 And sure enough, when I added the `+tcp` flag to my dig commands, forcing it to use TCP, the queries were all failing with a timeout.
 But why?

-Another confusing aspect of this was that the cluster was slowly moving into a working state with all my deployments becoming healthy, even though the LocalDNS pods war spewing out errors.
-After adding a CoreDNS dashboard I saw that the LocalDNS pods will eventually try UDP if TCP keeps failing.
-So now and then they will manage to get a response from CoreDNS over UDP and cache that response for dear life.
+After adding a CoreDNS dashboard to Grafana I saw that the LocalDNS pods would eventually try UDP if TCP kept failing.
+So now and then they would manage to get a response from CoreDNS over UDP and cache that response for dear life.
 I tried to reconfigure the LocalDNS to use UDP instead, thinking this would surely mitigate the issue.
 But now all UDP queries were met with a timeout too. (╯°□°)╯︵ ┻━┻